 In addition to success in land use entitlements, Mr. Ing has represented telecommunication, transportation, and utility companies before the Hawai‘i Public Utility Commission in certification, acquisition, and rate-making proceedings.

 Mr. Ing served as a Trustee for Kamehameha Schools from 2001 to 2012.
 He also served as a member of the Board of Land and Natural Resources for the State of Hawai‘i from 1981 to 1989.
-Mr. Ing has held an “av” rating from Martindale-Hubbell for over twenty-five years, is recognized in Super Lawyers, Chambers USA and Best Lawyers for his expertise in land use and regulatory law.
+Mr. Ing has held an “av” rating from Martindale-Hubbell for over twenty-five years and has been recognized in Super Lawyers® Hawaii, Chambers USA and Best Lawyers® Hawaii lists for his expertise in land use and regulatory law.

 A member of the Hawai‘i Bar Association, Mr. Ing has also been admitted to practice before the U.S. Court of Appeals, Ninth Circuit.